 We facilitate responsible and sustainable solutions for global trade.

-Improving respect for workers’ rights and working conditions in international supply chains requires a range of skills encompassing ethical trade, human rights, risk management, labour standards and market systems development.
+Encouraging the adoption of responsible business practices and the implementation of human rights due diligence in international supply chains requires a range of skills encompassing ethical trade, business and human rights, risk management and labour standards .

 Our aim is to assist and advance regional and international trade opportunities while supporting socially and environmentally responsible business practices amongst African suppliers, producers and smallholder farmers.

-With our pan-African reach and experienced teams, we are able to deliver a variety of practical, client-specific social consulting services that draw upon our knowledge of local capabilities and culture to develop innovative and targeted supply chain solutions that move beyond compliance.
+With our pan-African reach and experienced teams, we deliver practical, client-specific advisory services.
+We draw upon our knowledge of local capabilities and culture to implement responsible business practices and targeted ESG solutions that move beyond compliance.
+We work with individual clients and at sector-level to address systemic business and human rights issues.

 “Our relationship with Partner Africa has been a real partnership, from supporting us with the development of our responsible sourcing programme, to providing insights into the development of our supplier training and capability building projects.
 We have also benefitted from access to their network of innovative partners, all committed to genuine impact and improvements in supply chain conditions.”